LlmLaraHub/docs-vitepress/features.md

 ## Dynamic Updates to Collection

+Another big feature is that when you create a collection

 ## Filters

 You can filter or Group documents and then use that filter in your chats